-Many Internet multicast applications such as teleconferencing and remote diagnosis have Qualityof-Service (QoS) requirements.
+Many Internet multicast applications such as teleconferencing and remote diagnosis have Quality-of-Service (QoS) requirements.
 The requirements can be additive (end-to-end delay), multiplicative (loss rate), or of a bottleneck nature (bandwidth).
 Given such diverse requirements, it is a challenging task to build QoS-constrained multicast trees in a large network where no global network state is available.
 This paper proposes a scalable QoS multicast routing protocol (SoMR) that supports all three QoS requirement types.
 SoMR is scalable due to small communication overhead.
 It achieves favorable tradeoff between routing performance and routing overhead by carefully selecting the network sub-graph in which it searches for a path that can support the QoS requirements.
 The scope of search is automatically tuned based on the current network conditions.
 An early-warning mechanism helps detect and route around the long-delay paths in the network.
 The operations of SoMR are completely decentralized.
-They rely only on the local state stored at each router.
+They rely only on the local state stored at each router. © 2007 Elsevier Inc. All rights reserved.

-keywords: multicast routing; quality of service; delay constraint
+Keywords: Multicast routing; Quality of service; Delay constraint

-1 Introduction
+1. Introduction

 Multicast is an efficient way of delivering content to a large group of receivers by using a tree structure embedded in the network.
 Building a multicast tree, called multicast routing, has been studied extensively.
-Finding a minimum-cost multicast tree, e.g., one that uses a minimal number of links, is known to be NP-hard [2].
+Finding a minimum-cost multicast tree, e.g., one that uses a minimal number of links, is known to be NP-hard [19].
 Heuristics are deployed to find trees that are practically "good enough".
-The simplest heuristic is to form a tree based on unicast routing paths between the sender and the receivers [3, 4].
-This approach was adopted by IETF standards: DVMRP [5], PIM [6], MOSPF [7].
-The unicast-path trees work well for delivering information that is not QoS sensitive.
-However, when applications have non-trivial QoS constraints, the unicast-path trees may not have adequate characteristics to meet the constraints [8].
+The simplest heuristic is to form a tree based on unicast routing paths between the sender and the receivers [1,13].
+This approach was adopted by IETF standards: DVMRP [12], PIM [14], MOSPF [26].
+The unicast-path trees work well for delivering information that is not Quality-of-Service (QoS) sensitive.
+However, when applications have nontrivial QoS constraints, the unicast-path trees may not have adequate characteristics to meet the constraints [8].

-QoS-constrained multicast routing has many important applications such as teleconferencing, IPTV, and on-demand vedio distribution.
+QoS-constrained multicast routing has many important applications such as teleconferencing, IPTV, and on-demand video distribution.
 Today, these applications are mostly implemented through unicast connections, which have lower quality and higher cost.
 Protocols for QoS-constrained multicast routing, if implemented, will improve the quality and reduce the cost of these applications.
 However, the legacy design of the Internet is not compatible with QoS provision.
-Designed thirty years ago, the current Internet has fundamental problems in QoS support, security and manageability.
+Designed 30 years ago, the current Internet has fundamental problems in QoS support, security and manageability.
 The networking community has been building consensus that we should take a "clean-slate" approach to design the next-generation Internet, which is embodied in the FIND initiative from NSF.
 The research on QoS multicast routing has a potential to enable various multimedia applications on the future Internet.